ChrisMavrommatis/misc/guides/videos/restore-correct-time/README.md

-This is a fix to correct a video end time.
-For example if the video is 2h 30m long but the time stamp says 20min 34sec.
+This command corrects inaccurate timestamps in a video file.
+For example, if a video is 2 hours and 30 minutes long but its timestamp incorrectly shows 20 minutes and 34 seconds, the following FFmpeg command can be used to resolve the issue:

 ```bash
 ffmpeg -ignore_editlist 1 -i "input.mp4" -codec copy "output.mp4"
 ```

+The `-ignore_editlist 1` flag ensures that FFmpeg disregards any existing edit lists, which might cause incorrect durations or timestamps to appear.
+The `-codec copy` option is used to avoid re-encoding the video, preserving the original quality.